MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 ## Challenges

 - Add the following columns to the forms in DetailScreen1 and EditScreen1: Actual Start, Actual End, Code, Scheduled Start, & Scheduled End
+- Remove Created On field from the forms in DetailScreen1 and EditScreen1.
+- Arrange columns in DetailScreen1 and EditScreen1 as follows: Code, Name, Scheduled Start, Scheduled End, Actual Start, Actual End